sinchang-bot/mrmiywj.github.io/_posts/2016-5-19-rustpointers.md

 So remember, `Box` is only needed in recursive data structs!

-# Cell
+# Rc

 Now consider another question, when you want to construct a binary tree structure.
 A little more, you want your nodes has a pointer to its parents.
 Here comes a issue, actually you cannot hold a pointer in a struct in Rust!
 No such pointer!

 So we need `Rc`, which means `Reference Counting`. `Reference Counting` is a garbage collection algorithm.
 It will maintain a counter in this variable, recording the number of pointers pointing to this value.
-Let's see how to
+You can find some examples on [Rust docs](http://doc.rust-lang.org/std/rc/index.html).

+# Cell and RefCell

+Thanks to `Rc`, we can have objects that shared by serveral pointers.
+But wait, wait.
+The [Rust docs](http://doc.rust-lang.org/std/rc/index.html) points out the obejct in `Rc` is read only.
+We cannot modify it!

+Let's consider such situation.
+We have a machine which is consisted with several obejcts.
+Each object is an instance of a struct.
+In every object, there is a pointer to the machine it consists.
+When we an object, we cannot do some changes to its mother machine if we only have `Rc`!

+So here comes an issue

 > To be continued